Tuesday 10:00 - 18:15

 Vanda Scaravelli was a long-term student of Iyengar and later Desikachar.
 Her work is based on an approach of learning how to listen to your body - going with it and not against it, avoiding all effort or strain and centering the attention on the movement and opening of the spine.
 She believed that yoga was not a form of body control but rather a way of bringing freedom to the body and mind.

 "It is not so much the performance of the exercises that matters but rather the way we are doing them.
 We have three friends - gravity, breath and movement of the spine.
 These three companions should be constantly with us".

 Call: 01273 220 159

-Each hour and a half session includes approximately 1 hour of asana (yoga posture practice) with half an hour of formal mindfulness practices (meditation, body scanning, discussion etc).
-The sessions are planned to enable you to take away some of the practices (handouts and material references will be provided where necessary) to bring mindfulness to your everyday life.
-It is suitable for anyone either as a first introduction to mindfulness, a refresher or support to an already existing practice.
+Each hour and a half session includes approximately 1 – 1 ¼ hours of asana (yoga posture practice) with 15-30 minutes of formal meditation practice (usually seated meditation but also occasionally moving techniques, breathing-based techniques which may be done reclined, body scanning or yoga nidra – a deep reclined guided meditation practice).
+It is suitable for anyone either as a first introduction to meditation, a refresher or support to an already existing practice.
 For anyone wanting to delve really deep into the practice of mindfulness in particular then it is recommended that you attend a mindfulness course (before, after or along side this course).
 This course runs in blocks of 6-8 weeks.